A comprehensive resource for safe and responsible laser use

 Are high-power laser pointers required to have specific features?In the United States, lasers above 5 mW (Classes 3B and 4) must have proper labeling, an emission indicator, and an interlock with a key or pin that prevents emission if the pin/key is removed.
 Note that this means the laser can remain continuously on as long as the pin/key is inserted and the switch or button is turned on (there does not have to be a momentary pushbutton that turns off when pressure is released).
 Also, lasers above 5 mW cannot be marketed as "laser pointers" or for purposes of surveying, alignment or pointing.

 There may be some confusion between the original U.S. laser laws, 21 CFR 1040.10 and 1040.11, and CDRH's Laser Notice #50, which was first issued in 2001 and was updated in 2007.
 Laser Notice #50 allows U.S. marketing of laser products certified using international standard IEC 60825-1.
 This removes the requirement for a shutter, and for an emission delay circuit.
 Also, warning labels can follow IEC instead of CDRH, if desired.
 This harmonizes U.S. law with international standards.

-What is the maximum power needed for laser pointing?A power of 50 milliwatts is probably the maximum needed power for almost any laser pointing use.
+What is the maximum power needed for laser pointing?50 milliwatts is probably the maximum needed power for almost any laser pointing use.

 For seeing the laser "dot" on a wall or surface indoors or in dim light, 5 milliwatts of green is fine.
 The most demanding general-use pointing application is for pointing out objects in bright sunlight such as a daytime city architecture tour, and for pointing out stars at night when it is necessary to see the beam in mid-air.
 For these uses, 5-25 mW should be fine, with a maximum of 50 mW for tough situations (high brightness, showing stars to a large group).